vindastar/Android_HCE_Emulate_A_CreditCard/Mastercard APDU Commands and Responses.md

 - read file SFI 10 file 01 5A 08 -- Application Primary Account Number (PAN) **53 75 05 00 00 16 01 10** (NUMERIC)
 - read file SFI 10 file 01 57 13 -- Track 2 Equivalent Data **53 75 05 00 00 16 01 10** D2 40 32 21 27 94 32 90

-The EXPIRE DATE 03/2024 is found at 3 places in the data (difficult to see !):
+The EXPIRE DATE 03/2024 is found at 3 places in the data (difficult to see, best use hex string without blanks !):
 - read file SFI 08 file 01 9F 6B 13 -- Track 2 Data 53 75 05 00 00 16 01 10 D**2 40 3**2 21 00 00 00 00
 - read file SFI 10 file 01 57 13 -- Track 2 Equivalent Data 53 75 05 00 00 16 01 10 D**2 40 3**2 21 27 94 32 90
+- read file SFI 10 file 01 5F 24 03 -- Application Expiration Date 24 03 31 (NUMERIC)

 So if you are going to change any data you have to do this at several places !
 A good help is to search for the hex encoded responses and replace the data accordingly.
 Please do not change the length of the PAN as the data